kercheval/GradleCMPlugin/README.md

 Normally, the task `buildreleasemerge` should have been run prior to running the uploadArchive task, but there is no explicit dependency placed on the uploadArchive task.
-Normally, artifact publication should be done via the use of the `buildreleaseupload` target which has appropriately ordered dependencies to ensure the repository merging occurs before build and upload.
+Normally, artifact publication should be done via the use of the `buildreleaseupload` task which has appropriately ordered dependencies to ensure the repository merging occurs before build and upload.
 </p>